jonatas/postgresql-performance-for-rubyists/examples/01_storage/README.md

 - [ ] Alignment requirements for different data types
 - [ ] When and how TOAST storage is triggered
 - [ ] The relationship between theoretical and actual storage sizes
+- [ ] WAL's impact on storage and performance

 ## Files in this Module